egandro/proxmox-cpu-affinity/README.md

 # proxmox-cpu-affinity

 Automated CPU affinity management for Proxmox VE VMs.
-Uses a background service and hookscript to optimize CPU placement on VM startup.
+Uses a background service and a Proxmox hookscript (webhook) to optimize CPU placement on VM startup.

+When a VM starts, the hookscript triggers the background service, which then calculates and applies the optimal CPU affinity for that VM.

 Written in Go.